-(ii) Advance support measures for cultivating/developing domestic industries

-With the aim of cultivating and developing the cybersecurity industry, the government will improve the effectiveness verification platform so that products and services can be used with peace of mind, and improve the business environment of domestic industries such as by creating businesses that meet the needs of SMEs.
+(ii) Advance support measures for cultivating/ developing domestic industries improve the effectiveness verification platform so that products and services can be used with peace of mind, and improve the business environment of domestic industries such as by creating businesses that meet the needs of SMEs.
 The government will also match businesses concerning seeds and needs and promote their market expansion.